HiStructClient/histruct-docs/docs/en/cad/getting-started-roofs/roofFlashingGenerator.md

 ---
 sourceLang: cs
-sourceHash: 0ec09804c11db8487d8a751ce3e4af21
+sourceHash: d3c4dbe3f6616e660690e4e09e4e8541
-autoTranslated: false
-proofRead: true
+autoTranslated: true
 ---

-# Flashings and gutter system generator
+# 🚀 How the HiStruct trim and gutter generator works

-It is mainly designed to **save time** for making 3d model of flashings and gutters for imported or specified roof plane geometries.
+It is mainly designed to **save time** for making 3d model of flashings and eaves for imported or specified roof plane geometries.

-The generator can also be used more broadly for plane geometries entered from a drawing or created entirely by hand, and then modified to best fit the edges of the roof planes to be covered.
-It doesn't have to fit perfectly but should fall within normal tolerances.
+The generator can also be used in general for plane geometries that are entered from a drawing or completely by hand and just modified to best fit the edges of the roof planes to be touched.
+It does not have to fit completely, just fit within normal tolerances.

 ![Source geometry for flashing generator](img/sourceGeometryForFlashingGenerator.png)